Analysing quantum systems with randomised measurements: Entanglement

 One idea to detect entanglement using second moments more efficiently is to consider linear combinations of full and marginal moments.
 Note that the sector lengths themselves are convex functions, but their combinations do not necessarily have to be convex.
 Recall that the relations between the sector lengths and the second moments are $\mathcal{R}_{A}^{(2)} + \mathcal{R}_{B}^{(2)} + \mathcal{R}_{C}^{(2)}= S_1$ and $\mathcal{R}_{AB}^{(2)} + \mathcal{R}_{BC}^{(2)} + \mathcal{R}_{CA}^{(2)}= S_2$, and $\mathcal{R}_{ABC}^{(2)} = S_3$, see Eq.~(\ref{eq:sectorlengths}).
 In Ref.~\cite{imai_bound_2021}, it has been shown that any fully separable three-qudit state obeys

 whereas any three-qudit state which is separable for any fixed bipartition obeys

 In the case of $d=2$, strong numerical evidence suggests that the above inequality also holds for mixtures of biseparable states with respect to different partitions~\cite{imai_bound_2021}, discussed in Eq.~(\ref{eq:biseparablethreepartite}).
-This conjecture implies the presence of genuinely three-qubit entanglement, but its analytical proof has not yet been provided.
+Violation of (\ref{eq:sectorthreebisep}) would therefore imply genuinely three-qubit entanglement, but its analytical proof has not yet been provided.

 It is essential to note that the criteria in Eqs.~(\ref{eq:sectorthreefullsep}, \ref{eq:sectorthreebisep}) for $d=2$ can be interpreted as the geometry of the three-qubit state space in terms of sector lengths $(S_1, S_2, S_3)$~\cite{wyderka_characterizing_2020, imai_bound_2021}.
 In this space, both criteria were shown to be much more effective in certifying entanglement than criteria based only on the full sector length $S_3$.
 In particular, Eq.~(\ref{eq:sectorthreebisep}) can detect multipartite entanglement for mixtures of GHZ states and W states, even if the three-tangle~\cite{coffman_distributed_2000} and the bipartite entanglement in the reduced subsystems vanish simultaneously~\cite{lohmayer_entangled_2006}.